 Submission Deadlines: See upcoming deadlines

-The Affordable Care Act represents a significant transfer of resources to low and moderate income families, in the form of subsidized health insurance.
-In theory, this transfer should increase total resources for target households while reducing their exposure to the financial risks associated with high medical bills.
-Is there evidence that the coverage expansion reduces risk and improves material well-being among low and moderate-income families?
-Do these effects translate into improved credit scores, a reduction in material hardships or even a reduction in bankruptcy rates?
-Do increased coverage and new subsidies for previously insured families reduce their need for precautionary savings?
-Do the subsidies free up financial resources for other purposes, such as greater investments in child care or education or retirement savings?
+The ACA transfers considerable resources to low and moderate income families by subsidizing health insurance and expanding access to Medicaid.
+These policies increase total resources for targeted households and reduce their exposure to the financial risks associated with high medical bills.
+To what extent has the coverage expansion reduced this risk and improved material wellbeing among low and moderate-income families?
+To what extent has reduced spending on medical care freed up financial resources for other purposes, such as greater investments in child care or education or retirement savings?

 Labor Market Outcomes